 I understand the need to have tangible, practical, real-life examples to gain a better understanding.
 So let’s look at the actual wording of a few scenarios as they might play out in your home.

-(it’s 15 minutes past bedtime and you have already spent the whole day together)
+(it’s 20 minutes past bedtime, you’ve already read 3 books and you spent the whole day together)

 - 6-year-old child: “Can we bake cookies together?”